ansys/pychemkin/doc/source/getting_started.rst

       Chemkin version number = xxx

-   If Python does not display anything, PyChemkin is likely not installed locally:
+   PyChemkin is likely not installed locally if Python displays nothing:

    ::

       >>>

-   If Python displays the following statement, update the local Ansys Chemkin installation to at least 2025 R2:
+   If Python displays the following statement, update the local Ansys Chemkin installation to at 2025 R2 or later:

    ::